-It is important to start treatment by ridding the body of all drugs and toxins.
+It is important to start opiate treatment by ridding the body of all drugs and toxins at a medical detox center.
 The pain and discomfort associated with opiate withdrawal symptoms can have dangerous consequences.
 Many people who try to detox at home are unable to complete the process due to its difficulty.
 This is why it is important to always detox from opiates and opioids at a licensed opiate rehab center under medical supervision.

 Opiate rehab facilities usually use medication-assisted treatment to aid discomfort and reduce cravings.
 Additionally, these medications can also help with the depression associated with the abnormal dopamine production that results from opiate/opioid abuse.